torbennehmer/hacs-e3dc/README.md

 - Web Connections
 - Local connections when offline, using the backup user.

-## Services
+## Actions

-The integration currently provides these services to initiate more complex commands to the E3DC unit:
+The integration currently provides these actions to initiate more complex commands to the E3DC unit:

 ### Set power limits

-Use the service `set_power_limits` to limit the maximum charging or discharging rates of the battery system.
+Use the action `set_power_limits` to limit the maximum charging or discharging rates of the battery system.
 Both values can be controlled individually, each call replaces the settings made by the last.
 It will not allow you to change the system defined minimum discharge rate at the moment, as I am not sure if this is